Innate lymphoid cell: Group 1 ILCs

 ILC1 and NK cell lineages diverge early in their developmental pathways and can be discriminated by their difference in dependence on transcription factors, their cytotoxicity, and their resident marker expression.
 NK cells are cytotoxic cells, circulating in the bloodstream, killing virus-infected, and tumor cells.
 ILC1s, are non- cytotoxic or weakly cytotoxic, tissue resident cells, functioning in the defence against infections with viruses and certain bacteria.

 Due to ILC1s and NK cells having both shared and unshared features, the classification of human ILC1s has been problematic.
-Both cell types produce IFN-γ as their principle cytokine and require the transcription factor T-bet to do so.
+Both cell types produce IFN-γ as their principal cytokine and require the transcription factor T-bet to do so.

 Both cells can also produce IFN-γ when the cytokines IL-15 or IL-12 are up-regulated in tissues after infection or injury, and secrete TGFβ1 in tandem with IFN-γ when stimulated.
 This drives gut epithelial and extra-cellular matrix remodelling.
 IL-18 co-stimulation also significantly increases IFN-γ levels.
 The release of IFN-γ stimulates macrophages and other mononuclear phagocytes, to induce an antimicrobial effect to eradicate intracellular infections.
 Oxygen radicals produced by both cell types also aid in the eradication of infection.
 ILC1s and NK cells can also produce TNF- α, further contributing to the inflammatory response, depending on their molecule expression.